Engine Auto Stop-Start Not Working Troubleshooting

 If you expect the car to stop and keep a certain temperature, the air compressor must be running, which is a lot of draining on the battery plus requires the engine to run.
 The car knows this, so it keeps the engine running.

-4. Engine Hasn’t Reached the Operating Temperature
+4. The Engine Hasn’t Reached the Operating Temperature

 The second biggest thing that will deactivate your stop-start system is the engine temperature.
 The engine coolant temperature needs to be above a certain threshold before allowing the start/stop system to work properly.
 The biggest wear that can happen to your engine is on a cold start.